jackmaden/philosophybreak/src/pages/articles/what-happens-when-machines-become-smarter-than-people/index.md

 As [NASA states](https://www.nasa.gov/topics/earth/features/2012-superFlares.html) in an article on solar flares:

->“In an increasingly technological world, where almost everyone relies on cell phones and GPS controls not just your in-car map system, but also airplane navigation and the extremely accurate clocks that govern financial transactions, space weather is a serious matter.”
+>In an increasingly technological world, where almost everyone relies on cell phones and GPS controls not just your in-car map system, but also airplane navigation and the extremely accurate clocks that govern financial transactions, space weather is a serious matter.

 So, besides preparing our machines for such space weather, what can we do _culturally_ to prevent ourselves becoming too dependent on technology?
 How can we ensure we never overestimate the competence of machines to run societies on our behalf?